Accommodations and Disability Support - FAQ

 Does WCL provide counseling or therapy sessions?

 Yes.
 WCL students can receive six to eight free counseling sessions with our on-campus counselors.
-Counselors are available for appointments at WCL several days a week, and their office is located inside the Student Affairs suite (Capital 107E).
+Once students have done intake on main campus, they can be placed with WCL's counselor, who is located in C203.
 Ongoing appointments are also available on main campus.
 Students interested in this service should call for a confidential initial consultation with the AU main campus Counseling Center.
 For more information, please visit http://www.american.edu/ocl/counseling/Counseling-and-Other-Services.cfm.

 Confidential Initial Consultations on AU main campus: